Morning Glucose - What Should It Be at 3 AM?

 But studies have shown that levels above 90 mg/dL are correlated with adverse outcomes in otherwise healthy, non-diabetic populations.
 Research papers have consistently shown that morning glucose levels even between 95-99 mg/dL are predictive of increased cardiovascular death, increased incidence of diabetes, and elevated cardiovascular disease (CVD) risk.

-This is why we recommend our non-diabetic customers to target a morning glucose level between 70-90 mg/dL.
+This is why we recommend our non-diabetic customers target a morning glucose level between 70-90 mg/dL.

-Why is my Blood Glucose High in the Morning?
+Why is my glucose high in the morning?

 What You Ate The Night Before

-There is research suggesting that a high fat, high calorie meal can cause increased liver glucose production and temporary elevated fasting glucose levels.
+There is research suggesting that a high-fat, high-calorie meal (especially in men) can cause increased liver glucose production and temporarily elevated fasting glucose levels.
 The increase in free fatty acids from that meal can impair insulin sensitivity and increase glucose production.
 This effect is especially pronounced if you combine high fat + high carbohydrate + high calorie, which is a common formula found in foods such as pizza, ice cream, fried food, etc.

 In fact, the high-fat + high-carb + high-calorie phenomenon is something we consistently see in the CGM data from our users.
 Our Director of Nutrition, Kara Collier, made this observation while on the Fundamental Health podcast: